We explore all the components of a chatbot, the typical costs that go into building one today for most organizations, and how you can do it for less.

 In our history at Progress, we are known for building industry leading developer productivity tools, and we couldn’t get settled with the complicated process and services you need to develop an intelligent chatbot today.
 That is why, with NativeChat, we set a goal to cut this cost significantly.

-Hristo is responsible for bootstrapping and leading new products at Progress in markets that have strong potential (>$1 billion) and are growing with CAGR 30% and above.
-Hristo has been with Progress for more than 10 years and is currently leading Progress NativeChat, an artificial intelligence-driven platform for creating and deploying chatbots based on patent pending CognitiveFlow technology that can be trained with goals, examples and data from existing backend systems.
+Hristo was formerly responsible for bootstrapping and leading new products at Progress in markets that have strong potential (>$1 billion) and are growing with CAGR 30% and above.
+Hristo had been with Progress for more than 10 years and led Progress NativeChat, an artificial intelligence-driven platform for creating and deploying chatbots based on patent pending CognitiveFlow technology that can be trained with goals, examples and data from existing backend systems.